-Riot batons or similar weapons are approved for use only by corrective services officers who are trained in the use of the equipment and may be used in accordance with CSA s.
+Riot batons or similar weapons are approved for use only by corrective services officers who are trained and competent in the use of the equipment and may be used in accordance with CSA s.
 143.

 The use of batons must be authorised by the general manager of the facility or in an emergency by the general manager's nominee.
 Those corrective services officers approved to carry batons or who are assigned batons as part of their necessary duty equipment are authorised to use them in accordance with CSA s.
 143.

-Lethal force must not be used if there is a foreseeable risk that the use of lethal force will cause grievous bodily harm to, or the death of, someone other than the person against whom the lethal force may otherwise be directed.
+Lethal force must not be used if there is a foreseeable risk that the use of lethal force will cause grievous bodily harm to, or the death of, someone other than the person against whom the lethal force may be directed.